 Wondering what to put in a bridesmaid box?
 What about a maid of honor box?
 If you're looking for cute ways to ask bridesmaids to be in your wedding, I have lots of bridesmaid proposal box ideas for you!

 Saying yes to a sweet proposal: check.
 Handpicking the bridal party: check.
+Asking the "will you be our flower girl?" question: future check.
 Now, how to ask my dearest friends and family to be part of one of the most special days of my life?
 When I was trying to figure out how to propose to bridesmaids, I Googled and Googled, "what to put in a bridesmaid box" and "how to ask your bridesmaids."
 I looked through so many Pinterest posts of other brides proposing to their bridal parties.

 I saw pre-made be-my-bridesmaid ideas aplenty on Etsy, but I love to craft (and I think bridesmaids love handmaid gifts!) so DIY boxes seemed like the perfect way to go.
 I'm sharing with you how I created will-you-be-my-bridesmaid gift ideas that are unique to each of my bridesmaids—and how I did so on a budget!
 Yup, it was my turn to propose!